ag-sc/JLink/README.md

 Quick start:

-1. Clone BIRE repository from: https://github.com/ag-sc
+1. Clone BIRE simplified-api branch from: https://github.com/ag-sc
 2. Clone this project.
 3. Import projects into your IDE-workspace (preferably eclipse).
 4. Build maven.
 (If necessary)